What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 - if it is justified by the particular requirements of the activity.

 In any case, it is mandatory that companies justify, in writing, the need for such an examination.
-The physician responsible for any medical examination cannot inform the company of the specific results of such exams, but only of whether the job applicant is fit for the job or not.
-From a personal data standpoint, the results of medical examinations are deemed to be sensitive and, therefore, an authorization from the Data Protection Agency is required in order to allow the companies to collect the job applicant’s personal data.
+The physician responsible for any medical examination cannot inform the company of the specific results of such exams, but only of whether the job candidate is fit for the job or not.
+From a personal data standpoint, the results of medical examinations are deemed to be sensitive and, therefore, an authorization from the Data Protection Agency is required in order to allow the companies to collect the job candidate’s personal data.

-Drug screening: Drug screening of applicants and employees is generally not allowed.
+Drug screening: Drug screening of candidates and employees is generally not allowed.
 An examination can only be carried out by an occupational doctor and only in order to assess whether the employee is fit for work.

 Credit checks: Credit checks are not allowed, since they involve privileged personal data.